 "I am assiduously, admirably looked after by Mrs. Bolton.
 She is a queer specimen.
-The more I live, the more I realise what strange creatures human beings are.
-Some of them might just as well have a hundred legs, like a centi-pede, or six, like a lobster.
-The human consistency and dignity one has been led to expect from one's fellow men seem actually non-existent.
+The more I live, the more I realize what strange creatures human beings are.
+Some of them might just as well have a hundred legs, like a centipede, or six, like a lobster.
+The human consistency and dignity one has been led to expect from one's fellowmen seem actually non-existent.
 One doubts if they exist to any startling degree even in oneself.